joehahn/exes-n-ohs/README.md

 to a simple but rather noisy dataset, and then keras to fit a simple neural-net model to that same data.

+### session settings:

+Use these setting when launching a session:

+    tool=jupyter
+    compute resource=m4.xlarge
+    environment=keras & tensorflow

 ### decision boundary

 All records in this dataset are simple pairs of (x,y) coordinates, with each record